TabithaChelagat/Road_Accident_Excel_Project/README.md

 | Dec   | 18576            | 13200            |

-Here's a summary of the trends observed:
+*Summary of the trends observed:*

-Overall Trend: In general, there appears to be a fluctuating trend in casualties between the two years, with some months experiencing increases while others see decreases.
+- Overall Trend: In general, there appears to be a fluctuating trend in casualties between the two years, with some months experiencing increases while others see decreases.

 Monthly Comparison:

-January to March: The casualties in 2021 started higher compared to 2022, but by March, the numbers started to converge, with 2022 casualties slightly lower.
+- *January to March:* The casualties in 2021 started higher compared to 2022, but by March, the numbers started to converge, with 2022 casualties slightly lower.

-April to June: From April to June, casualties in 2022 were consistently lower compared to the previous year, indicating a potential decrease in accidents during these months.
+- *April to June:* From April to June, casualties in 2022 were consistently lower compared to the previous year, indicating a potential decrease in accidents during these months.

-July to September: In July and August, casualties in 2022 remained slightly lower than in 2021, but by September, they started to rise again, surpassing the previous year's numbers.
+- *July to September:* In July and August, casualties in 2022 remained slightly lower than in 2021, but by September, they started to rise again, surpassing the previous year's numbers.

-October to December: From October to December, casualties in 2022 consistently exceeded those in 2021, with the largest difference observed in November and December.
+- *October to December:* From October to December, casualties in 2022 consistently exceeded those in 2021, with the largest difference observed in November and December.

-Seasonal Variations: There appears to be seasonal variation in casualty rates, with casualties generally increasing during the warmer months and decreasing during the colder months.
+- *Seasonal Variations:* There appears to be seasonal variation in casualty rates, with casualties generally increasing during the warmer months and decreasing during the colder months.

-Maximum casualties by road type:
+***Maximum casualties by road type***

 The provided data illustrates the maximum casualties categorized by road type